Sabira Merchant

-Sabira Merchant (nee Vazirali) (born 4 August 1942) is a Miss India trainer and actor based in Mumbai.
+Sabira Merchant (née Vazirali) (born 4 August 1942) is a Miss India trainer and actor based in Mumbai.
 She is a top etiquette trainer in India.

 Background

 Merchant was born in Bombay to Goolshen and Abdulhusein M. Thariani, the fifth child.
 She was adopted by her maternal uncle and given the surname, Vazirali.
 She was sent to a finishing school in Switzerland.
 She is married to Chotu Merchant.